ReqSuite® Requirements Manager (RM)

 - Restore deleted <elements>: In order to view and restore already deleted elements of the selected category, click on button “recycle icon”.
 In the appearing window select any listed element to be restored and click on button “Restore” to perform the restore process.
 Note that only one element can be restored at a time.

-- Show all/less columns: The button “arrow span icon” is only available in the table view of the content chart and can be used to switch between a minimal display of the basic attribute columns including “ID”, “Name”, “Description”, “Last Change”, “Changed by”, “State”, and “Responsible” and a full-fledged display of all attribute columns as defined in the project configuration template for the selected category.
+- Show all/less columns: The button “arrow span icon” is only available in the table view of the content area and can be used to switch between a minimal display of the basic attribute columns including “ID”, “Name”, “Description”, “Last Change”, “Changed by”, “State”, and “Responsible” and a full-fledged display of all attribute columns as defined in the project configuration template for the selected category.

-- Search in table: By typing a (partial) search term of at least 1 character into the search field “Search in table…” and confirming via “enter” keyboard key or click on button “magnifier icon”, the content chart reduced its display to listing the results of the search only while filtering out any other elements not matching the search criteria.
-To remove the filter applied to the content chart, use button “cone icon” or simply remove any characters from the search text field.
+- Search in table: By typing a (partial) search term of at least 1 character into the search field “Search in table…” and confirming via “enter” keyboard key or click on button “magnifier icon”, the content area reduced its display to listing the results of the search only while filtering out any other elements not matching the search criteria.
+To remove the filter applied to the content area, use button “cone icon” or simply remove any characters from the search text field.

 Note: Some functions for content elements such as “Edit element”,”Edit image” or “Delete element” may not be available for referenced content, since they can only be changed in the source project.